Updated on February 26, 2021 to reflect new information.

 Foreclosure is when your lender takes back your property after you fail to make required payments on your mortgage.

-If you have a mortgage that is backed by FHA, VA, or the USDA your lender or loan servicer may not foreclose on your home until after February 28, 2021.
+If you have a mortgage that is backed by Fannie Mae, Freddie Mac, FHA, USDA, or VA, your lender or loan servicer may not foreclose on your home until after June 30, 2021.

 Get help now